-The Symposium has organized many conferences and workshops over the years; our activities have been sponsored primarily by the Ireland Fund, Beyond Career to Calling, a project of the Lilly Endowment Foundation; the Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy; the Archdiocesan Office of Marriage and Family Life; and, most crucially the Center for Catholic Studies, without whose support the Symposium's genesis would not have been possible.
+The Symposium has organized many conferences and workshops over the years; our activities have been sponsored primarily by the Ireland Fund, Beyond Career to Calling, a project of the Lilly Endowment Foundation; the Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy; the Archdiocesan Office of Marriage and Family Life; and, most crucially the Center for Catholic Studies, without whose continued support the Symposium’s work would not be possible.

-Our affiliation with the SPSSOD facilitates a concrete exploration of the conviction expressed by Pope John Paul II in his Post-Synodal Exhortation, Christifidelis Laici ("On the Vocation and the Mission of the Lay Faithful in the church and in the World"), that:
+Our current affiliation with the SPSSOD makes collaboration on various programs possible and facilitates a concrete exploration of the conviction expressed by Pope John Paul II in his Post-Synodal Exhortation, Christifidelis Laici ("On the Vocation and the Mission of the Lay Faithful in the church and in the World"), that: